petrhruby97/radial_quadrifocal/README.md

 # Four-view geometry with unknown radial distortion

-This is the implementation of paper [Four-view geometry with unknown radial distortion](https://www.youtube.com/watch?v=TnlPtaPxXfc) (TODO ADD THE PROPER LINK).
-(TODO ADD SOME BRIEF DESCRIPTION OF THE PROJECT)
+This is the implementation of paper [Four-view geometry with unknown radial distortion](https://openaccess.thecvf.com/content/CVPR2023/papers/Hruby_Four-View_Geometry_With_Unknown_Radial_Distortion_CVPR_2023_paper.pdf)

 ## Bibtex
 If you use the code in your project, please cite: